EarthView Globes are both fascinating teaching tools and delicate works of art.

 Reserve EarthView Globes

-During the exterior globe program, faculty will lead discussions of general topics such as biomes, scale, time zones, climate and climate change, hurricanes, and the operation of global positioning systems (GPS).
-Our educators also have expertise in the tropical and Southern Hemisphere regions that are easily visible from the exterior: Africa, Latin America, and Southeast Asia.
-We cannot use the exterior of the globe for teaching about North America, Europe or Asia, and recommend the Giant Floor Map for discussions focused on these regions.
+During the globe program, instructors will lead discussions on general topics such as biomes, scale, time zones, climate and climate change, hurricanes, and the operation of global positioning systems (GPS).
+Our instructors also have expertise in the tropical and Southern Hemisphere regions that are easily visible from the exterior: Africa, Latin America, and Southeast Asia.

 EarthView Globe Lending Program